Cowanlab/airrship/docs/data.md

 * IMGT_human_IGHD.fasta
 * IMGT_human_IGHJ.fasta

 AIRRSHIP includes the IMGT dataset as of 18.02.2022.
 If an updated dataset is used, or the user wishes to use an alternate database, all other files must contain information to support all the genes present in the new dataset (i.e. if IMGT adds new genes or gene families, and you try to substitute in these files, AIRRSHIP may fail as the currently included distributions do not account for them).
+AIRRSHIP currently only supports alleles with names in the IMGT format,

+See Non-human Species for allele files for information on simulating sequences from species other than humans.

 !!! note
     To avoid confusion when benchmarking alignments, AIRRSHIP ignores the IMGT allele IGHV3-30-3\*03 as it has the same sequence as allele IGHV3-30\*04.
 AIRRSHIP will also not utilise V or J alleles that do not have the expected junctional anchors.